vmanoj1996/mujoco-demo/README.md

 4. Open examples/ folder in MATLAB and run builder.m (ignore the warnings)
 5. Run start.m
 6. Open factory.slx and click on run

+Acknowledgements:

+Models from MuJoCo Menagerie were used in this work.
+Refer to https://github.com/deepmind/mujoco_menagerie for more information.